7o9/ogc_school/implementations/metaspatial.rst

 About this Page
 ---------------

 This page has been compiled as a quick reference and introduction to the OGC WMS interface and service standard.
-All map images on this page are dynamically requested by standard OGC WMS queries and rendered by the live OGC Demo Server operated by `metaspatial.net <http://metaspatial.net>`_.
+All map images on this page are dynamically requested by standard OGC WMS queries and rendered by the live `OGC WMS Demo and Reference Server <http://metaspatial.net/wiki/index.php/OGC_WMS_Demo_and_Reference_Server>`_ .
 This page does **not** describe all the features and options the standard offers.
 Please find the full technical description of the OGC WMS standard on the web sites of the Open Geospatial Consortium at: http://www.opengeospatial.org/standards/wms

 End Point
 ----------

 The end point to access this service is: http://metaspatial.net/cgi-bin/ogc-wms.xml.
 The OGC WMS Capabilities document contains all information required to make an educated request.
 It can be retrieved by sending a `getCapabilities <http://metaspatial.net/cgi-bin/ogc-wms.xml?REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3>`_ request to the server.

-Current information about the status of this server can be found at the `metaspatial wiki <http://arnulf.us/OGC_WMS_Demo_and_Reference_Server>`_.
+Current information about the status of this server can be found at the `metaspatial wiki <http://metaspatial.net/wiki/index.php/OGC_WMS_Demo_and_Reference_Server>`_.

 Note